mlabs-haskell/lambda-buffers/docs/haskell.md

-The types `Author`, `Reviewer`, `RichContent`, `Image`, `Gif`, `List`, `Char`, `Letter`, `Number` and `Punctuation` have been declared as sum types in the LamdaBuffers schema using the `sum` keyword.
+The types `Author`, `Reviewer`, `RichContent`, `Image`, `Gif`, `List`, `Char`, `Letter`, `Number` and `Punctuation` have been declared as sum types in the LambdaBuffers schema using the `sum` keyword.

 As we can see, notihing too surprising here, all the `sum` types become `data` in haskell.